awsdocs/aws-codeartifact-user-guide/doc_source/repo-upstream-search-order.md

 # Upstream repository priority order<a name="repo-upstream-search-order"></a>

  When you request a package version from a repository with one or more upstream repositories, their priority corresponds to the order that they were listed when calling the `create-repository` or `update-repository` command\.
 When the requested package version is found, the search stops, even if it didn't search all upstream repositories\.
-For more information, see [Add, update, or remove upstream repositories \(AWS CLI\)](repo-upstream-add-cli.md)\.
+For more information, see [Add or remove upstream repositories \(AWS CLI\)](repo-upstream-add.md#repo-upstream-add-cli)\.

  Use the `describe-repository` command to see the priority order\.